enterstudio/training-dlc/README.md

 # training-dlc

-A sample DLC connecting from Kinvey to a remote data source.
+A sample DLC connecting from Kinvey to a custom data source.

 DLC runs on port 3001

-json-server hosts a json db on port 3000.
-Data is stored in db.json.
+In this case the custom data source is json-server which hosts a json format db on port 3000.

 REST endpoints for a customers collection are provided
 * GET /customers